SYK-08/nuttx/README.md

   1. Install at `C:\cygwin`

-  2. Install **everything**:  "Only the minimal base packages from the Cygwin distribution are installed by default.
+  2. Install **everything**:  "Only the minimal base packages from the Cygwin distributions are installed by default.
 Clicking on categories and packages in the setup.exe package installation screen will provide you with the ability to control what is installed or updated.
      Clicking on the "Default" field next to the "All" category will